Two aggressive dogs barking through a metal fence.

 After a dog attack, a skilled lawyer can protect your rights, gather crucial evidence, negotiate with the insurance company, and make sure you don’t settle for less than you may deserve.

-At Lowry & Associates, we know what it takes to build a strong claim and hold negligent dog owners accountable.
+At Lowry Law, we know what it takes to build a strong claim and hold negligent dog owners accountable.
 From the moment you hire us, we’ll handle every part of the process so you can focus on healing.

 Here’s why dog bite victims across Maine trust our team: